-Bayer CropScience
+Bayer CropScience, BASF

-Disease pressure in 2011 was low across Europe.
+Disease pressure in 2012 was high across Europe.

 Field performance of QoI containing spray programmes was generally good across Europe.

 Through intensive monitoring carried out in Europe it is known that in regions where resistance is present, the levels of resistance found are very heterogeneous, with values ranging from zero to high even between neighbouring orchards.